sean-seah/HPDP/2526/project/p1/SparklingSparkmind/readme.md

 - Crawl at least 100,000 structured job records from a single Malaysian website, respecting the site's server load.
 - Clean and structure the raw data into a consistent format ready for analysis.
 - Apply at least two genuinely different HPC optimization techniques (we used two: multiprocessing and Polars) and compare them against a baseline.
-- Measure and interpret performance using objective, repeatable metrics — not just a single run.
+- Measure and interpret performance using objective, repeatable metrics, not just a single run.
 - Document everything clearly enough that another student could follow the same pipeline end to end.

 ## 3. Target Website and Data Fields

-**Website:** MyFutureJobs (myfuturejobs.gov.my) — a government job portal listing vacancies across sectors such as administrative support, technology, manufacturing, healthcare, and education.
+**Website:** MyFutureJobs (myfuturejobs.gov.my), a government job portal listing vacancies across sectors such as administrative support, technology, manufacturing, healthcare, and education.

 **Fields extracted per listing:**